-Call reporting—which runs on Google forwarding numbers lets you measure the performance of your call extensions and call-only ads.
-You can track details like call duration, call start and end time, caller area code, and whether the call was connected.
+Call reporting – which runs on Google forwarding numbers – lets you measure the performance of your call extensions, location extensions, and call-only ads.
+You can track details such as call duration, call start and end times, caller area code and whether the call was connected.
 You also can count phone calls of a specified duration as conversions and use automated bidding strategies to increase the likelihood of conversions.

 How it works

 Call reporting – which is only available on the Search Network – uses Google forwarding numbers to measure the performance of your call extension or call-only ad.
 When you turn on call reporting, we’ll assign a Google forwarding phone number to your ad.
 That way, you’ll be able to see the details of your calls and count them as conversions.

 Here’s what happens when your ad runs with call reporting:

 - A customer taps your ad to call you.
 You’re charged for a click – the same CPC as if the customer were clicking on an ad that goes to your website.

 - The call goes to your business.
 Customers’ calls get routed through a Google forwarding number, which allows you to gather data about the call.
 So you can see who’s calling you, caller ID still works for calls routed through Google forwarding numbers (except in India).

 - You can review data about all of the calls from your ads and optimise your campaigns based on that information.

 A travel agent notices that she’s received more calls since adding call extensions, and wants to better understand this phone traffic.
 She turns on call reporting.
 Reviewing the data, she sees that calls lasting more than two minutes tend to lead to sales, so she chooses to count those calls as conversions.
 Later, she sees that her conversions are coming from callers in the 01234 area code, so she decides to target her ads to the corresponding region.